Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

     caption="Timing Waveform for JTAG Signals (From Target Device Perspective); source : https://www.intel.com/content/www/us/en/docs/programmable/683719/current/jtag-timing-constraints-and-waveforms.html"
 >}}

 Ideally a custom connector with length matched traces to work as an interface between the JLink's probe and a board specific connector would be used.
-This could be a 20 minute Kicad project and be back in under a week using OSHPARK of JLCPCB.
+This could be a 20 minute KiCad project and be back in under a week using OSH Park or JLCPCB.

 {{< figure
     src="con.jpg"